-Create stories using verbs in Spanish
+Create Stories Using Verbs in Spanish

 One more way to practice the verbs in Spanish is using games.
 Games give students the opportunity to practice in a fun, engaging way.
 Some games I like to use are: